anhtruong-it/anhtruong-it/README.md

 - 👋 Hi, I’m Anh Truong Nguyen
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently in my second year of software engineering at Griffith University
+- 🌱 I’m currently in my third year of software engineering at Griffith University
 - I'm studying mobile application programming in python language (at school) and embedded programming in C language (at home)
 - I'm really looking for an internship to hone my skills and gain more experience